Carrie A. Schinstock, M.D.

 I really enjoy my clinical practice of taking care of patients from around the country who have received kidney transplants.
 The problem is that many patients I see have chronic antibody-mediated rejection leading to allograft failure, and I do not have any effective therapy for this type of rejection.

 Being a clinical and translational researcher allows me to better understand patients' disease process, with the goal of ultimately developing therapies for them.

 My team is characterizing donor-specific anti-HLA antibody in patients receiving renal transplants and correlating this with clinical and histologic outcomes to determine whether certain donor-specific antibody characteristics are associated with allograft dysfunction and loss.

 We are also developing a novel methodology to assess the effect of donor-specific antibody in the allograft by adapting laser capture microdissection techniques coupled with gene expression studies to renal allografts.

 Why Mayo Clinic?

 Why not Mayo Clinic?
 The resources available for a young faculty member excited about doing clinical and translational research at Mayo are amazing.
 Specifically in the Transplant Center, there is a culture of team science and spirit of collaboration.

 I also have access to the state of the art from a basic science perspective, while also being able to take care of patients.
 This is the optimal environment for translational research.

 What are you looking forward to as a KL2 scholar?

 I am looking forward to collaborating with translational research experts outside of my field of study.
-This will not only give me a new perspective on my own research projects and career trajectory but also be an outstanding networking opportunity for me.
+This not only gives me a new perspective on my own research projects and career trajectory but also is an outstanding networking opportunity.